jsomsanith-tlnd/talend-app/src/talend-app/README.md

 * a module configuration, containing reducers for example
 * a service that contains `selectors` and `action creators`

-The shape of the service should have a clear separation between the 2 type of entities
+The shape of the service should have a clear separation between the 2 types of entities
 ```javascript
 // DO
 const MyNonReduxService = {